-In this Dec.
-10, 1979 file photo, Rep. John B. Anderson R-Ill., faces reporters in Washington.
-Anderson served 10 terms in the U.S. House of Representatives and sought the Republican presidential nomination in 1980.
+In this 1979 photo, Rep. John B. Anderson faces reporters in Washington.
+Anderson sought the Republican presidential nomination in 1980.
 He successfully fought hurdles to getting on the presidential ballot as a independent candidate in a First Amendment case that went to the Supreme Court, Anderson v.
 Celebrezze (1983).
 (AP Photo/John Duricka, used with permission from the Associated Press)

 In Anderson v.
 Celebrezze, 460 U.S. 780 (1983), the Supreme Court struck down on First Amendment grounds a state law that imposed early filing requirements for an independent presidential candidate who wished to appear on the general election ballot.